-The preferred method of transmission shall be via digital means using fldigi and flmsg software.
+By coordination with operators sent to field locations and operators sent to receiving locations, the method of transmission may be via digital means using fldigi and flmsg software when possible.
 This method precludes casual radio listeners not having the digital messaging software from intercepting the message.

-Messages received may be printed or saved in pdf for attachment to local email service.
+Messages received may be printed or saved in pdf for attachment to local email service